Finding large counterexamples by selectively exploring the Pachner graph: Preliminaries

 \subsection{Triangulations}

 A \textbf{(generalised) triangulation} $\mathcal{T}$ is a finite collection of tetrahedra whose triangular faces may be affinely identified in pairs; each equivalence class of such faces is a \textbf{face} of $\mathcal{T}$.
 The \textbf{size} of $\mathcal{T}$, denoted $\lvert\mathcal{T}\rvert$, is the number of tetrahedra that make up $\mathcal{T}$.
 The \textbf{boundary} of $\mathcal{T}$ consists of all the faces that are not identified with any other faces.
-If the boundary is empty, we say that $\mathcal{T}$ is \textbf{closed}; otherwise, we say that $\mathcal{T}$ is \textbf{bounded}.
 We allow faces of the same tetrahedron to be identified, which means that our triangulations need not be simplicial complexes.

 As a result of the face identifications, many edges and vertices of the tetrahedra may also become identified.
 The resulting equivalence classes of edges are called \textbf{edges} of the triangulation; similarly, the resulting equivalence classes of vertices are called \textbf{vertices} of the triangulation.
 The \textbf{degree} of an edge $e$ of a triangulation is the number of tetrahedra that meet $e$, counted with multiplicity; this is equivalent to the number of tetrahedron edges that are identified to form $e$.
 The \textbf{1-skeleton} of a triangulation $\mathcal{T}$ is the subcomplex consisting only of the vertices and edges of $\mathcal{T}$.